 The Agriculture Bill

-On Wednesday 10th October 2018, the Agriculture Bill receives its Second Reading in Parliament - where MPs will discuss the main principles of the Bill.
+The Agriculture Bill is currently being considered by Parliament - MPs are discussing the main principles of the Bill (late 2018 continuing into 2019).
 This is the UK's first Agriculture Bill for more than 40 years.
-IT has been prompted by the vote to leave the European Union (EU) which has set farming policy in the UK since the UK entered the EU in 1973.
+It has been prompted by the vote to leave the European Union (EU) which has set farming policy in the UK since the UK entered the EU in 1973.

 We believe that the Agriculture Bill should ensure: